FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 With a signed token, the API server can validate the access token without communicating with any other system, by checking the signature and the claims.

-{% plantuml source: _diagrams/blogs/after-authorization-code-grant/validating-tokens.plantuml, alt: "Zooming in on token valiation." %}
+{% plantuml source: _diagrams/blogs/after-authorization-code-grant/validating-tokens.plantuml, alt: "Zooming in on token validation." %}

 The APIs must validate: